Jonathan A Warren

 Email: jwarren@yorku.ca

-He is the co-editor of the Norton Critical Edition of Henry James' The Turn of the Screw (1999).
+He is the editor of the Norton Critical Edition of Henry James' The Turn of the Screw (2021) and co-editor of The LGBTQ+ Comics Studies Reader (2022).
 He has published articles on American literature, Marcel Proust, historical lexicology, and modernism.
 His work can be found in the Henry James Review, Studies in Twentieth Century Literature, The American Century, and elsewhere.
-He is currently studying allegorical and symbolic figurations of temporality in "high" and popular modernist American texts.
+Since first introducing them in 2004, he has taught the Department's courses in comics and cartoons.

 Degrees